addi-kamal/about-me/README.md

 I am Kamal, a Data Engineering Student at @INPT, Rabat.
 Passionate about the AI fields🤖🧠, I have worked on different ML & AI projects, Hakathons and Challenges🦾.
 And I'm interested to work in more.

-I currently work as a Junior Data Engineer at @DASEC compamy.
-I'm also the Team Leader of SIFE-INPT (Students In Free Enterprise).
+I currently work as a Data Scientist Intern at AFD  Technologies compamy.
+I'm also member of Omdena community.

 My hobbies are Playing Chess ♟♟, Traveling ✈ and Listening to Music with My Lovely Dog 🐕‍🐕‍🤠